scality/Zenko/docs/docsource/installation/prepare/configure_logical_volumes.rst

 .. note::

-   It is a best practice to install Zenko on a fresh cluster.
+   It is a best practice to install |product| on a fresh cluster.

 .. _Minimum Volume Size for Cluster Deployments: